hafizharis246/hafizharis246/README.md

 # 👋 Hi, I'm Hafiz Haris Mehmood

-A final-year Computer Science student, and a graduate aspirant actively seeking opportunities for the Fall 2026 intake
+A final-year Computer Science student and a graduate aspirant actively seeking opportunities for the Fall 2026 intake

 ---